chhuang-one/sqxclib/doc/SqIntArray.md

 use C++ language

-When user sort/find integer in C++, it can directly use integer as key value and generate static comparison function.
+When user sort/find integer in C++, it can directly use integer as key value and generate default comparison function.

 ```c++
 	// use integer pointer as key value